bionyx187/TekaTeka/README.md

 You can place all your mods on the folder named `TekaSongs` created the first time you execute the mod.

-If you have a TJA song, you can add it to the folder `TekaSongs/TJASongs`
+If you have a TJA song, you can add it to the folder `TekaSongs/TJASongs/(Desired genre)`

 # Contributing